riotkit-org/k3s-space-harbor/README.md

 DANGER: This project is highly in WORK IN PROGRESS state.
 Subscribe this repository for releases if you want to be notified.
 We will release soon.

-Creates a K3S single-node or multi-node cluster managed fully by ArgoCD.
+Creates a lightweight, opinionated single-node or multi-node cluster managed fully by ArgoCD.
 Requires write access to GIT repository.

 GitOps flow